TMCSF ESTABLISHED 1998

 Human Rights and Counselling

 This includes a variety of interconnected viewpoints, spanning from cognitive behavioural to human-and eco systems.
 Theories and practices can help restore your health and functional capacities while reducing stress.
-Moreover, a strong emphasis is on supporting you to regain balance and resilience as your rights are recognised.
+Reach out for support from family, freinds, and beyond to regain balance and resilience as your rights are recognised.
 Read more in the Resiliency Toolkit.

 The entitlement to “freedom of artistic expression” is explicitly mentioned in international agreements.
 (The Office of the High Commissioner for Human Rights, 2024).
 People possess the right to explore, gather, and disseminate a variety of information and ideas through artistic means.
 Furthermore, individuals are entitled to appreciate artistic creations and the creativity of others.